SimonBackx/Slack-PHP-Webhook/README.md

 ```

 # Warning
 Each message requires a new request.
-So don't send too much messages.
+So don't send too much messages at once.
 The current hardcoded maximum is 10, change it in slack.php.